Anishsony1999/portfolio/README.md

-# 💼 Anish Sony — Portfolio
+# 💼 Anish N — Portfolio

 This is my personal developer portfolio built with **Vite + React + TypeScript + Tailwind CSS** and deployed on **GitHub Pages**.